erikvanoosten/metrics-scala/docs/Manual.md

 }
 ```

-NOTE: In the rest of the documentation you will see `Instrumented` instead of `DefaultInstrumented`.

 There are Scala wrappers for each metric type: [gauge](#gauges), [counter](#counters), [histogram](#histograms),
 [meter](#meters) and [timer](#timers).
 These are described below.